 Strictly Come Dancing 2020 line-up – Full list of confirmed celebrity contestants

-It’s semi-final week on Strictly Come Dancing, meaning our remaining five contestants will be taking to dance floor to bag themselves a spot in the Strictly Come Dancing final which is just one week away.
+It’s officially the Strictly Come Dancing final, which means it won’t be long now until one of the four finalists is crowned this year’s winner.

-The Strictly Come Dancing songs and dances have been revealed and each contestant will be performing not one, but two routines for Week Eight, as they get closer to lifting the coveted Glitterball trophy.
+The Strictly Come Dancing songs and dances have been revealed and each contestant will be performing three routines – the Judges’ Pick, their favourite from the series and a final show dance.

-It comes after the celebs graced our screens as they brought musicals to Elstree for Week Seven of the 18th series.
+As usual theStrictly Come Dancing judges will give their verdicts on each performance, and the scores will be added to the Strictly Come Dancing leaderboard.

-Sadly, it also marked the end of JJ Chalmers’ Strictly journey after he found himself in the dance-off against Jamie Laing, and Strictly Come Dancing judges decided to save the Made In Chelsea star.
+But the final decision will be down to the public when they cast their Strictly vote.

 HRVY